Regarding the Plan

 Wherefore I spake unto them, saying: Hear ye the words of the prophet, ye who are a remnant of the house of Israel, a branch who have been broken off; hear ye the words of the prophet, which were written unto all the house of Israel, and liken them unto yourselves, that ye may have hope as well as your brethren from whom ye have been broken off; for after this manner has the prophet written (1 Nephi 19:24).

 Those “from whom [they had] been broken off” ended up in Babylon.
 They were taken into bondage because they, like the ten tribes, hardened their hearts against the Holy One of Israel (see 1 Nephi 22:5).
-The first chapter Nephi quoted from Isaiah (Isaiah 48) is about Israel being chosen in the furnace of affliction and eventually returning to Jerusalem.
+The first chapter Nephi quoted (Isaiah 48) is about Israel being chosen in the furnace of affliction and eventually returning to Jerusalem.

 The Lord prophesied that furnace would do its job.
 “And I will turn my hand upon thee, and purely purge away thy dross, and take away all thy tin” (Isaiah 1:25).
 The nightmare of being torn from home and family, scattered, and made to serve in bondage must have refined many of them.
 Yet most of Israel, even if penitent, would find themselves without the gospel in this life and confined to Spirit Prison in the life to come.
 We know if they came to their senses and would have accepted the gospel had it been available, they can be heirs of the celestial kingdom of God (see Doctrine and Covenants 137:7).
 We know that will require the latter-day church Isaiah spoke so much about.